 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 This review will discuss the initial management of adult trauma patients.
 The management of pediatric trauma patients and specific injuries are reviewed separately.
-(See "Trauma management: Approach to the unstable child" and "Trauma management: Unique pediatric considerations" and "Initial evaluation and management of shock in adult trauma".)
+(See "Trauma management: Approach to the unstable child" and "Trauma management: Unique pediatric considerations" and "Initial evaluation of shock in the adult trauma patient and management of NON-hemorrhagic shock".)

 Patients with serious traumatic injuries have a significantly lower likelihood of mortality or morbidity (10.4 versus 13.8 percent; relative risk [RR] 0.75, 95% CI 0.60-0.95) when treated at a designated trauma center .
 Older age, obesity, and major comorbidities are associated with worse outcomes following trauma [10-18].
 In trauma patients with significant hemorrhage, a lower score on the Glasgow Coma Scale (GCS) and older age are both independently associated with increased mortality, according to multivariable logistic regression analysis of two large databases .
 In a large retrospective study from the United States National Trauma Data Bank, warfarin use was associated with an approximately 70 percent increased risk of mortality following trauma, after adjusting for other important risk factors (odds ratio [OR] 1.72; 95% CI 1.63-1.81) .